Tablet buying guide: Know your needs

 In the market for a tablet?
-Your first choice should be the iPad (4th generation).
-It has the best performance, the deepest software catalog, and a fantastic ecosystem supporting access to an incredible number of apps, games, music, and video.
-However, if you like the idea of a high-performing tablet, but you're not one for adding more cash to Apple's already substantial coffers, the Asus Transformer Pad Infinity TF700 might be up your alley.
-With its beautiful screen, overclocked 1.7GHz Tegra 3 CPU, storage expansion slot, and Micro-HDMI, it succeeds in offering a viable 10-inch alternative to the iPad.
-If price is a concern, or you simply want a smaller tablet, the $200 Nexus 7 is powerful, comfortable, and, thanks to its support for Jelly Bean, provides one of the best Android tablet experiences yet.
+Your first choice should be the iPad Air.
+It has the best overall performance, the deepest software catalog, and a fantastic ecosystem supporting access to an incredible number of apps, games, music, and video.
+However, if you like the idea of a high-performing tablet, but you're not one for adding more cash to Apple's already substantial coffers, the Amazon Kindle Fire HDX 8.9 might be up your alley.
+With its incredibly high-resolution screen, fast Qualcomm Snapdragon 800 processor, Amazon's robust ecosystem and huge catalog of movies and TV shows, it succeeds in offering a viable alternative to the iPad.
+If price is a concern, or you simply want a smaller tablet, the $229 Nexus 7 is powerful, comfortable, and along with the provides one of the best Android tablet experiences yet.
 Check out the rest of the top tablets for more options.

 1. Know your needsThere are plenty of important questions you should ask yourself before you plop down cash for a tablet, but the most important is, "What are you planning to use it for?"

-Are you looking to replace your PC or do you simply want a device to indulge your movies and TV show watching impulses while traveling?
+Are you looking to replace your PC, or do you simply want a device to indulge your movies and TV-watching impulses while traveling?
 Either way, the specific needs you have for a tablet will factor heavily into your choice.
-Will you need constant Internet access?
+Will you require constant Internet access?
 Is the ability to expand your storage capacity important to you?
 What about HDMI?
 IR blasters?
+GPS?

 2. Price doesn't tell the whole storyJust because a tablet is expensive doesn't mean you're getting a quality product worthy of your dollar.
 Conversely, not all cheap tablets are worthless throwaway devices with screens designed to induce glaucoma.

 There's usually a good reason behind the price of each tablet.
-By taking a loss up front, Amazon can offer its powerful Kindle Fire HD tablets at affordable prices.
-Also, despite the fact that the iPad has no native HDMI or storage expansion support, Apple's flagship can justify its $500 starting price thanks to its world-beating performance, incredible app support, refined interface, and robust ecosystem.
+By taking a loss up front, Amazon can offer its powerful Kindle Fire HDX 7 tablets at affordable prices.
+Also, despite the fact that the iPad Air has no native HDMI or storage expansion support, Apple's flagship can justify its $500 starting price, thanks to its fast performance, incredible app support, refined interface, and robust ecosystem.

 Look beyond the price.

 3. The manufacturer mattersChoose your tablet manufacturer wisely.
-Computers aren't perfect and tablets in particular can be even less perfect.
+Computers aren't perfect, and tablets in particular can be even less perfect.
 If there are problems, you'll want to make sure you've chosen a vendor that will address said issues with frequent and effective patches.
-Also, if you'd rather avoid headaches, you may want to choose a manufacturer whose tablets aren't know for requiring frequent and effective patches.
+Also, if you'd rather avoid headaches, you might want to choose a manufacturer whose tablets aren't known for requiring frequent and effective patches.

-If you're planning to buy an Android tablet, choose a vendor that has a reputation for updating to the latest version of Android on a timely basis.
-Asus and Motorola have good track records with this; Samsung, not so much.
+If you're planning to buy an Android tablet, choose a vendor that has a reputation for updating to the latest version of Android in a timely manner.
+Google tablets get the fastest updates, but Asus is usually quick on its feet; some other vendors, not so much.

 Research a particular manufacturer's reputation for supporting its tablets before you buy.

-7 to 7.9-inches (small)These are tablets with screen sizes measuring 7 to 8 inches diagonally across the screen.
-Tablets of this size are usually lower priced and under-powered compared with larger tablets.
+7 to 8.3 inches (small)These are tablets with screen sizes measuring 7 to 8 inches diagonally across the screen.
+Tablets of this size are usually lower priced and typically underpowered compared with larger tablets.
 However, small tablets are much more portable and usually fit more easily into purses and small bags.
 Some can even fit into pockets, depending on their width.

 Since they can easily be held in one hand, 7-inchers make much better e-reader alternatives compared with larger tablets, especially if you like to read in bed.

-For those with smaller hands, limited space, or if you simply don't want to carry around something larger and potentially heavy, 7-inch tablets are the best entry points into the market.
+For people with smaller hands, limited space, or if you simply don't want to carry around something larger and potentially heavy, 7-inch tablets are the best entry points into the market.

 8.9 to 10.1 inches (medium)This is the category most mainstream tablets fall into.
 Medium-size tablets offer larger screens and higher resolutions than their 7-inch counterparts.
 Larger screens are better suited to movie watching, and certain games will benefit from the increased real estate as well.

-Medium-size tablets by and large sport faster processors, and because of their larger screens, they provide a unique experience that isn't quite matched on smaller tablets.
-Games feel more interactive, movies and TV shows, more immersive.
+Medium-size tablets for the most part sport faster processors, and because of their larger screens, they provide a unique experience that isn't quite matched on smaller tablets.
+Games feel more interactive; movies and TV shows more immersive.

 Though I'd much rather read a book on a 7-incher, for movies and games, medium is where it's at.

 Screen qualityYou say you want a sharp, bright screen with fantastic viewing angles?
 Such qualities are dictated by the screen's resolution and panel type.
-Currently, the Nexus 10 has the highest-resolution screen of any tablet at 2,560x1600 pixels, with the iPad directly behind it at 2,048,x1,536 pixels.
+Currently, the highest-resolution of any tablet screen is 2,560x1,600 pixels, with the iPad Air and iPad Mini Retina directly behind it at 2,048,x1,536 pixels.
 The higher the resolution, the sharper the images look on the screen.

 Panel type will determine whether images maintain their quality when viewed from off angles or how bright the screen can get.
 A tablet's panel type will also dictate how vibrant and accurate colors are.